Splendide-Imaginarius/crosslooper/README.md

 crosslooper --help
 ```

-Usually, the `--looplenmin` hint is the only one you will need, but the others may be helpful too.
+Usually, the `--loop-len-min` hint is the only one you will need, but the others may be helpful too.
 If you're having trouble, you may wish to pass `--verbose` to see logs of which loop point candidates are being considered.
-If you've already set wrong loop points and want to overwrite them, pass the `--loopforce` flag.
+If you've already set wrong loop points and want to overwrite them, pass the `--loop-force` flag.

 ### As a game mod developer